AlertMend/AlertMend.io/blogs/Resolving_ImagePullBackOff_and_ErrImagePull_in_Kubernetes.md

 If the image does not exist in the specified container registry, Kubernetes will not be able to pull it.

 **Solution:**
 - Ensure that the image exists in the registry.
-If the image is private, make sure you have access to it.
+If the image is private, ensure you have the proper authentication credentials to access it.
 - Use the following command to list available images:
   ```bash
   docker images